funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [Polyglot Vancouver](http://www.meetup.com/PolyglotVancouver/) - Polyglot Vancouver's mission is to bring together software engineers, computer scientists, system administrators, or whatever title you choose.
 We strive to be inclusive, diverse and bullshit-free.
 - [VanDev](http://www.meetup.com/VanDev/) - Vancouver's Software Developers Network
 - [Startup Drinks Van](http://learn.foodtree.com/startupdrinksvan/) - Startup Drinks is a casual gathering at the end of each month for anyone who's interested in startups.
 We meet at a bar in downtown Vancouver and we chat about all things #startups...projects, funding, challenges, and people in the scene.
 [Meetup page](http://www.meetup.com/Vancouver-Tech-Co-Founders/).
+- [Ideas Meetings - Vancouver](http://ideasmeetings.org/vancouver/) - A social group who tries to help each other make our ideas happen.
+You can be any age, ethnicity, and identify as any gender, you just have to be willing to contribute constructively.

 ### Accelerators/co-working spaces